Medium: Lithograph and digitally printed collaged elements on Somerset Satin White 300gsm

 Chisenhale Friends’ price: £562.5 (unframed)*

-Chisenhale Gallery is pleased to announce a new limited edition artwork by Camille Henrot, the sixth in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a limited edition artwork by Camille Henrot, the sixth in our annual series of ‘Archive Editions’.

 The ‘Archive Editions’ series celebrates artists who have participated in Chisenhale Gallery’s historic 33-year programme.
 Archive Editions are specially produced limited edition artworks generously donated by the artists.